 On January 28, the tank battalions were given the job of guarding the beaches so that the Japanese couldn’t land troops.
 The 194th guarded the coastline against Japanese landings from Limay to Cabcaban.
 During the day, the tanks hid under the jungle canopy.
 At night they were pulled out onto the beaches.
 The battalion’s half-tracks had the job of patrolling the roads.
 At all times, the tanks were in contact with on-shore and off-shore patrols.

 For most of March, the situation Bataan was relatively quiet and the Japanese had been fought to a standstill.
-On one occasion, two tanks had gotten stuck in the mud, and the crews were working to free them.
+The newspapers in the States reported both sides were strengthening their lines in expectation of an all-out attack.
+The reports stated that the Japanese did not have air support because their planes had been shifted south in the assault on Java.
+There was only one major alert in March when 73 Japanese planes came over.
+During this time, two tanks had gotten stuck in the mud, and the crews were working to free them.
 While they were doing this, a Japanese regiment entered the area.
 Lt.
 Colonel Ernest Miller ordered his tanks to fire on the Japanese at point-blank range.
 He also ran from tank to tank directing the crew’s fire.
 The Japanese were wiped out.
 On March 21st, the last major battle was fought by the tanks.

 On April 10, the Japanese arrived and ordered the Prisoners of War onto the road.
 They quickly stripped the POWs of their watches, pens, and sunglasses.
 The POWs were taken to a trail and found that walking on the gravel trail was difficult.
 They immediately witnessed “Japanese Discipline” toward their own troops.
 The Japanese apparently were marching for hours, and when a man fell, he was kicked in his stomach and hit in the head with a rifle butt.
 If he still did not get up, the Japanese determined that the man was exhausted and left him alone.